Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/300_Series/301_MP_PriorityChange/ReadMe.txt

 to the item priority.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 301_MP_PriorityChange showcases reissue for priority feature